krystalyork1696/OfficeForSustainability/README.md

 # OfficeForSustainability
-All my individual work for the Office for Sustainability at Western Michigan University
+Some of my individual work for the Office for Sustainability at Western Michigan University.
+Some files are too large to upload.